openstack-archive/networking-cisco/CONTRIBUTING.rst

 * coverage - provides a report on the test coverage
 * compare-coverage - compares coverage reports from before and after the current changes
 * pep8 - Checks code against the pep8 and OpenStack hacking rules
+* genconfig - Generate sample configuration files included in the documentation